evidentlyai/evidently/ui/README.md

 ## Code quality

-We use `biome` to lint, format and sort imports.
+We use `biome` to lint, format and sort imports

 ### vscode
 We recommend to use [biome vscode](https://biomejs.dev/reference/vscode) plugin.